Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Numerical Illustrations

 We now numerically illustrate the optimal value function and an optimal policy for SMDP $\Gamma$.\\

-Fig.~\ref{fig:Optimal_policy} and~\ref{fig:Optimal_value} show an optimal policy $\pi^{*}$, and the optimal value function $V^{*}$, respectively, for the case in which the time required for skipping the task is not too small compared to the mean service time.
-If the time required for skipping the task is too small, the action skip is the optimal action almost everywhere to reduce the queue length.
-For a sufficiently high arrival rate $\lambda$ such that there is always a task in the queue after the human finishes servicing the current task (the queue is never empty), we observe that for any given cognitive state $\cog$, the optimal value function is monotonically decreasing with the queue length.\\ Additionally, we observe that for a given queue length $q$, the optimal value function is a unimodal function of the cognitive state, with its maximum value corresponding to the optimal cognitive state ($\cog^* =0.6$ for numerical illustrations).
-We observe that the optimal policy $\pi^*$ selects the high fidelity level around the optimal cognitive state for low queue length, and thereafter transitions to a normal fidelity level for higher queue lengths.
+Fig.~\ref{fig:Optimal_policy} and~\ref{fig:Optimal_value} show an optimal policy $\pi^{*}$, and the optimal value function $V^{*}$, respectively, for the case in which the skip time is not too small compared to the mean service time.
+If the skip time is too small, the action $S$ is the optimal action almost everywhere to reduce the queue length.
+For a sufficiently high arrival rate $\lambda$ such that there is always a task in the queue after servicing the current task, we observe that for any given $\cog$, $V^*$ is monotonically decreasing with $q$.\\ Additionally, we observe that for a given $q$, $V^*$ is an unimodal function of $\cog$, with its maximum value corresponding to the optimal cognitive state ($\cog^* =0.6$ for numerical illustrations).
+We observe that $\pi^*$ selects the high fidelity level around the $\cog^*$ for low queue length, and thereafter transitions to a normal fidelity level for higher queue lengths.
 We also observe that in low cognitive states, the optimal policy is to keep skipping the tasks until the queue length becomes small, and then start servicing the tasks.
 In higher cognitive states, we observe that resting is the optimal action at smaller queue lengths while skipping tasks is the optimal choice at larger queue lengths.
-Additionally, we observe the effect of cognitive state on the optimal policy.
-In particular, we observe that the optimal policy switches from \textit{H} to \textit{N}, \textit{N} to \textit{R}, and \textit{R} to \textit{S} at certain thresholds on the queue length, and these thresholds appear to be a unimodal function of the cognitive state.
-This behavior can be attributed to the mean service time being a unimodal function of the cognitive state. \\ Fig.~\ref{fig:Optimal_skip_} shows some examples of the optimal policy for certain parameters.
-We observe that for some cognitive states the optimal policy does not have a unique threshold and the same action reappears after switching to another action.
+Additionally, we observe the effect of $\cog$ on $\pi^*$.
+In particular, we observe that $\pi^*$ switches from \textit{H} to \textit{N}, \textit{N} to \textit{R}, and \textit{R} to \textit{S} at certain thresholds on $q$, and these thresholds appear to be a unimodal function of $\cog$.
+This behavior can be attributed to the mean service time being unimodal w.r.t $\cog$. \\ Fig.~\ref{fig:Optimal_skip_} shows some examples of $\pi^*$ for certain parameters.
+We observe that for some cognitive states, $\pi^*$ does not have a unique threshold and the same action reappears after switching to another action.
 For example, in Fig.~\ref{fig:Optimal_policy_05_}, action \textit{S} is observed between actions \textit{H} and \textit{N}, as well as after action \textit{N}.
-In the following section, we provide sufficient conditions under which the optimal policy has unique transition thresholds at which the optimal policy switches actions, and the previous action does not re-appear for the same cognitive state.
+In the following section, we provide sufficient conditions under which $\pi^*$ has unique transition thresholds at which actions switch, and the previous action does not re-appear for the same $\cog$.